-- 2.2 The Board is responsible for the overall management of the Plan but has delegated via a Board resolution certain functions to the Committee as further described in this Statement including inter alia to monitor and review all aspects of the Plan's investments on its behalf.
-The Committee will update the Board at least annually on the Plan's investments and seek Board for any changes to the Statement, the services providers or investment strategy/philosophy before implementation.
-The responsibilities set out below are subject to the delegation described in this paragraph. - 2.3 The Committee shall in relation to the investments of the compartment: - establish and adopt the Statement; - review the investment structure and ensure the Plan complies with the Belgium legislative framework; - review the Statement every three years unless certain events or developments make an earlier review necessary, and confirm or amend it as needed; - select and appoint the Custodian with Board approval to hold the assets of the Plan; - select and appoint the Investment Manager(s) with Board approval; - evaluate quantitatively and qualitatively each Investment Manager performance at least annually.
-The review shall include a comparison of the rates of return achieved relative to the objectives established, an analysis of the reasons for such returns, and an assessment of the risk taken in the pursuit of such returns as well as assessing their capability to add value in the future; - delegate tasks relating to the overall management of the Plan to selected employees of the Employer and/or to selected agents retained by the Board; and
+- 2.1 The Board is responsible for the overall management of the Plan but has delegated via a Board resolution certain functions to the Committee as further described in this Statement including inter alia to monitor and review all aspects of the Plan's investments on its behalf.
+The Committee will update the Board at least annually on the Plan's investments and seek Board approval for any changes to the Statement, the services providers or investment strategy/philosophy before implementation.
+The responsibilities set out below are subject to the delegation described in this paragraph being noted that the Board is ultimately responsible for the delegated functions.
+The Committee shall thus act at all times under the responsibility of the Board. - 2.2 The Committee shall in relation to the investments of the compartment: - establish and adopt the Statement; - review the investment structure and ensure the Plan complies with the Belgium legislative framework; - review the Statement every three years unless certain events or developments make an earlier review necessary, and confirm or amend it as needed; - make recommendations to the Board in the selection and appointment of the custodian (the "Custodian") to hold the assets of the Plan; - make recommendations to the Board in the selection of the investment managers (the "Investment Managers"); - evaluate quantitatively and qualitatively each Investment Manager performance at least annually.
+The review shall include a comparison of the rates of return achieved relative to the objectives established, an analysis of the reasons for such returns, and an assessment of the risk taken in the pursuit of such returns as well as assessing their capability to add value in the future; and - delegate tasks relating to the overall management of the Plan to selected employees of the Company and/or to selected agents retained by the Board.